Fees & Funding: Post-16 courses

 Course fees

-There are no tuition fees for our Diploma and Extended Diploma courses for students who are aged under-19 when the course starts, and who are permanent UK residents.
+There are no tuition fees charged to students studying a Diploma or Extended Diploma course for students who are aged under-19 at the start of the course, and who are permanent UK residents.

-Annual course fees range between £120 - £230, depending on your course.
+Annual course fees range between £180 - £250, depending on your course.
 This covers studio materials and educational visits.
-All students are expected to pay annual course fees - however bursaries are available.
+All students are expected to pay annual course fees - however bursaries are available to help with this cost.

 Studying on a budget